theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/azure-storage/blob-connection.md

 Before using authentication via Azure Active Directory, perform the following steps in the Azure Portal:
 1. In the Azure Portal, open the *Azure Active Directory* service.
 2. Register an app with your Azure AD tenant.
 To do this, follow the steps as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app#register-your-application-with-an-azure-ad-tenant).
 Register the app as *Public client/native (mobile & desktop)*.
-3. Add *API permissions* to the registered app to grant access to the Azure Storage web API.<br> The following permissions are required: *Azure Storage - Delegated permissions - user impersonation*, *Microsoft Graph - User.Read*.
+3. Add *API permissions* to the registered app to grant access to the Azure Storage web API.
+The following permissions are required:<br>
+*Azure Storage - Delegated permissions - user impersonation*,<br>
+*Microsoft Graph - User.Read*. <br>
 Follow the steps described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-app#grant-your-registered-app-permissions-to-azure-storage).
-4. Assign [https://login.microsoftonline.com/common/oauth2/nativeclient](https://login.microsoftonline.com/common/oauth2/nativeclient) as the standard Redirect URI.
+4. Assign [https://login.microsoftonline.com/common/oauth2/nativeclient](https://login.microsoftonline.com/common/oauth2/nativeclient) as the standard Redirect URI (1).
 This can be done in the Azure AD app registration via **Manage > Authentication > Add a platform > Mobile and desktop applications**.
-Copy and paste the URL into in the *Custom redirect URI* field and click **[Configure]**.
+Copy and paste the URL into in the *Custom redirect URI* field (2) and click **[Configure]** (3).
 In the *Authentication* screen confirm with **[Save]**.
 ![xu-azure-blob-con-11](/img/content/xu/xu-azure-blob-con-11.png){:class="img-responsive"}
 5. In the Azure Portal, open your Azure Storage account.
 6. Assign access rights to the Azure Storage as described in the [Microsoft documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-auth-aad-rbac-portal#assign-rbac-roles-using-the-azure-portal).
 The required RBAC role is *Storage Blob Data Contributor*.
 ![xu-azure-blob-con-07](/img/content/xu-azure-blob-con-07.png){:class="img-responsive"}

 {: .box-tip }
-**Tip:** Access rights can be granted on storage account or on container level.
+**Tip:** Access rights can be granted on storage account or container level.

 ### Connection via Azure Active Directory
 **Storage account** <br>
-Storage account name.
+Enter your storage account name.

 **Tenant ID**<br>
-ID of the Azure AD tenant
+Enter the ID of the Azure AD tenant.

 **Client ID**<br>
-ID of the registered app
+Enter the ID of the registered app.

 {: .box-tip }
 **Tip:** Copy tenant ID and client ID from the Azure portal.